gandm/language-babel/README.md

   Please refer to [Babel Transformers](http://babeljs.io/docs/advanced/transformers/) and [Babel Runtime](http://babeljs.io/docs/usage/runtime/) for further information.

 ###Using .babelrc Files

+#####TL;DR
+`Internal Scanner Off` Language-babel options are global overrides to `.babelrc` files.
+Language-Babel doesn't know what options were set in `.babelrc` files.

+`Internal Scanner On` Language-babel options are global defaults and are overridden with `.babelrc` files.
+Language-babel is aware of the eventual options chosen.

+`.babelrc` files are described on the babel website [here](http://babeljs.io/docs/usage/babelrc/)

+For a verbose description continue reading......

+#####Default with no Internal Scanner
-  babelrc files are described on the babel website [here](http://babeljs.io/docs/usage/babelrc/) Unless the `Internal Scanner` option described below is enabled babel-core will read all `.babelrc` files staring from the directory holding the project source file and continuing through all directories up to the root of the file system.
+  Unless the `Internal Scanner` option described below is enabled babel-core will read all `.babelrc` files staring from the directory holding the project source file and continuing through all directories up to the root of the file system.
 The contents of these files are merged by babel-core.
 If a file containing
   ```
 {
   "breakConfig": true